bright-science/CO7217/partI/miniproject1.md

 In the controller `IndexController`, add code to the handler method `followers` in order to list all your follower that have tweets that mention `martinfowler`, i.e. `screen_name=='martinfowler'` for an entity `user_mentions` in a tweet published by your follower.

+The controller **must get the information from the data on your MongoDB instance on mLab**, and not from the JSON files directly.

 For the sample data provided in `src/main/resources/twitter/`, the result should be:

 <img src="web/followers.png" height="300">